 Foxhall Solutions will set up your new phone system, able to make internal and outbound calls through SIP Trunks over the Internet.
-Initially, inbound calls will still be received on existing [old] phone-sets across the business.
-Once all new phone-sets have been deployed, connected and tested, we then implement pre-requested call diversions at the exchange onto DDI numbers associated with the new system, de-install the old phones, and then turn off the old phone system.
+Initially, inbound calls will still be received on existing [old] phone sets across the business.
+Once all new phones have been deployed, connected and tested, we then implement pre-requested call diversions at the exchange onto DDI numbers associated with the new system, de-install the old phones, and then turn off the old phone system.

 The bottom line is that we minimise disruption to your staff and business because the old and new systems can co-exist right up to the point where the call diversions are turned on.
 Number porting itself, may cause a small disruption, because the number can be out of service for just a few minutes.